pivotal/blog/content/post/recipe-for-successful-pair-programming.md

 ### Directions
 1. Set up the *computer* so that *both monitors* show a mirrored display, and each *mouse* and *keyboard* is able to control it.
 1. Select any other *engineer* on your team as your pair.
-1. Pick the highest priority *problem* to work on.
+1. Pick the team's highest priority *problem* to work on.
 1. Talk with your pair about how you should tackle the problem.
 You will need to agree on a direction before any *code* can get written!
 1. Take turns *sharing* control of the mouse and keyboard, *constantly communicating* your thoughts when you have them, and helping each other to solve the problem at hand.
 1. When you run into a disagreement, you have to stop coding and have an *honest* chat about the pros and cons of each possible direction.
 You may pull in another pair to chat about technical decisions, or talk to a product manager or designer to check your understanding of the problem.